 Cause: Gas Leak

-4. Furnace Smells Like Sewer
+4. The Furnace Smells Like Sewage

 Cause: Dry Sewer Trap or Sewer Leak

-5. Furnace Smells Musty
+5. The Furnace Has a Musty Smell

 Cause: Dirty Ductwork